Chronic lymphocytic leukemia (CLL) is an indolent hematologic cancer that occurs with increasing age.

 - CT scan

-asymptomatic early stage (Binet A and B; Rai 0-II)
+asymptomatic early-stage (Binet A and B; Rai 0-II)

 advanced (Binet C; Rai III-IV) or symptomatic disease

-early relapse or refractory disease
+relapsed or refractory disease

 - Leukemic phase of lymphoma